 This list is meant to be super-quick, and is mini-laminated and zip tied to the top-inside of my transition bag, so it’s always accessible and always there.
 Here’s what’s on that brief checklist:

-This list can be found in a simple .txt format here.
+This list can be found in a simple .txt file format here.

 For me, getting to the race without having to worry about what I’ve forgotten is key to a successful race day.
 Obviously, feel free to download these and tweak them however you’d like.
 Good luck!